 Are you looking for a monitor under $150?
 A monitor can make a massive difference to the experience of a competitive gamer.

 We tested dozens of budget monitor options to give you the very best quality at the lowest prices.
-In this article, we will share these options with you and tell you which one is right for your rig.
+This article will share these options with you and tell you which one is right for your rig.

 |HP Pavilion 22cwa||